FGargov/filip-gargov/README.md

 **Using `npm run deploy` (if configured):**
 If you have an `npm run deploy` script in your `package.json` (e.g., for deploying to GitHub Pages or another service), you can use it: npm run deploy

-_(Briefly describe what your `npm run deploy` script does, e.g., "This script builds the project and pushes the `build` folder to the `gh-pages` branch.")_

-_(If your deployment is fully automated via a CI/CD pipeline, such as GitHub Actions triggering on every push to the `main` branch, you can describe that process here instead.)_

----

 ## Social Links